Ultrasound is very useful for looking at soft parts of the body such as the kidneys and bladder.

 How does a renal ultrasound feel?

-This is a simple and painless test, much like the scans that women have during pregnancy.
-Please reassure your child that there is no pain involved.
+This is a simple and painless test, just like the scans that women have during pregnancy.
+Please reassure your child that it will not hurt.

 How can I prepare my child for a renal ultrasound?

 - bring comforters or any toys that will reassure your child